troplolBE/bettercorrectors/PEDAGO.md

 By using a config file it would be easier to support both Docker and non docker but with some docker magic it appears we can pass arguments to our program.
 Hope it works, would be nice to support both config file and normal input.

+Docker doesn't seem to be a problem after all.
+The command line interface is the best solution for the time I had and my previous knowledge of python.
+It wouldn't take too much effort to implement a graphical user interface and it would be a lot more user-friendly.

+argparse is the easiest way to handle the parameters.

-### Data printing/storing
+### IO

-First I onl wanted to print the data in the console because I taught I had to setup a whole mysql server so I didn't want to.
+First I only wanted to print the data in the console because I taught I had to setup a whole mysql server so I didn't want to.
 After reading the assignment multiple times it appears that it is SQLite and that by consequence it is a local file.
 Thanks to some beautiful packages, I am able to write with SQL query's to a SQLite file.